 “Ol TC and his gang are back, to save Benny the Ball from becoming cat food at the hands of a dastardly butler.
 Previous Hi-Tec licenses have been a bit of a mixed bag, but this is quite a laugh, with some really nice graphics, and an addictive nature that keeps dragging you back for ‘one more go’.
 Check it out!”

 82% – Computer & Video Games (Spectrum version, March 1991)

-Whilst the ordinary Top Cat episodes are set in Manhattan, New York, TC and company’s alley home was relocated to Los Angeles for the movie when they became homesick and desperate to reconnect with their working class roots (you’ll find a bit of social commentary if you scratch just beneath the surface).
-In any case, I suppose because cats aren’t allowed to travel on busses unaccompanied, it would have made the 2811 mile commute a bit of a nightmare.
+Whilst the ordinary Top Cat episodes are set in Manhattan, New York, TC and company’s alley home was relocated to Los Angeles for the movie when they became homesick and desperate to reconnect with their working-class roots (you’ll find a bit of social commentary if you scratch just beneath the surface).
+In any case, I suppose because cats aren’t allowed to travel on buses unaccompanied, it would have made the 2811 mile commute a bit of a nightmare.